impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-5-content.md

 echo "Hello world"
 ```

-In my `bash` shell, I generate a list of possible builtin commands, using the `enable -a` command:
+In my Bash shell, I generate a list of possible builtin commands, using the `enable -a` command:

 ```
 bash-3.2$  enable -a